tititg34/homebridge-homeassistant/README.md

 ### Sensor Support

-Humidity, light and temperature sensors are currently supported.
+Carbon dioxide (CO2), humidity, light and temperature sensors are currently supported.

 - Light sensors will be found if an entity has its unit of measurement set to `lux`.
 - Temperature sesnsors will be found if an entity has its unit of measurement set to `°C` or `°C`.
-- Humidity sensors will be found if an entity has its unit of measurement set to `%` and has an entity ID containing `humidity` _or_ `homebridge_humidity_sensor: true` is set on the entity.
+- Humidity sensors will be found if an entity has its unit of measurement set to `%` and has an entity ID containing `humidity` _or_ `homebridge_sensor_type` is set to `humidity` on the entity.
+- Carbon Dioxide (CO2) sensors will be found if an entity has its unit of measurement set to `ppm` and has an entity ID containing `co2` _or_ `homebridge_sensor_type` is set to `co2` on the entity.

 ## Installation